-Accessible Format: Individuals with disabilities can obtain this document and a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the Grants and Contracts Services Team, U.S. Department of Education, 400 Maryland Avenue SW., room 5037, PCP, Washington, DC 20202-2550.
+Accessible Format: Individuals with disabilities can obtain this document and a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the Management Support Services Team, U.S. Department of Education, 400 Maryland Avenue SW., Room 5113, Potomac Center Plaza, Washington, DC 20202-2500.
 Telephone: (202) 245-7363.
 If you use a TDD or a TTY, call the FRS, toll free, at 1-800-877-8339.

 Electronic Access to This Document: The official version of this document is the document published in the Federal Register.
 Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System at: www.gpo.gov/fdsys.
-At this site you can view this document, as well as all other documents of this Department published in the Federal Register, in text or Adobe Portable Document Format (PDF).
+At this site you can view this document, as well as all other documents of this Department published in the Federal Register, in text or PDF.
 To use PDF you must have Adobe Acrobat Reader, which is available free at the site.